 Located at the top of Mount Oread, the University of Kansas overlooks the entire college town of Lawrence.
 KU’s school spirit is off the charts—the whole city is painted with messages of “Rock Chalk, Jayhawk!”
 Historically, Kansas is a basketball state, so it checks out that the University of Kansas is home an amazing college basketball program.
 Plus, journalism, pharmacy, finance, and engineering are popular majors at KU, along with the top nursing program in Kansas.
 Not only is Lawrence an excellent place to learn, but the campus’ striking limestone buildings, green spaces, and warm community make it a wonderful place to live, as well.

 What to Do in Lawrence

-Allen Fieldhouse will become a second home as you camp out for student tickets to watch the Jayhawks play their way to March Madness.
-Go to Downtown Lawrence to explore the endless local shops and restaurants on Massachusetts Street.
-If art and music are more your scene, you’re in luck!
+Watch the Kansas Jayhawks (NCAA) play their way to March Madness at Allen Fieldhouse.
+Explore several local shops and restaurants like Au Marché and Love Garden on Massachusetts Street in Downtown Lawrence.
+If art and music are more your scene, have your pick of expansive art exhibits at Spencer Museum of Art.
 Catch a concert or movie at the historic Liberty Hall, or head to The Granada to see your favorite national and international musicians.
 Love to spend time outside?
 Set out on Clinton Lake in a pontoon boat, or spend afternoons hiking, biking, or enjoying any of the 54 parks in town.

 Madison, WI: University of Wisconsin-Madison